-It seems as if it were only yesterday when the mice with trackballs were the only ones that were accessible to the public.
-But mice did not lag behind while the rest of the computer technology world evolved and improved.
+It seems as if it were only yesterday when mice with trackballs were the only possible options.
+But mice did not lag while the rest of the computer technology world evolved and improved.

-Today we have two important choices that we need to make when picking a gaming mouse:
+There are two critical aspects to consider when picking a gaming mouse: